GitLab integration overview

 Deprecated system environment variables

-There are a number of built-in environment variables that are not available in GitLab-based projects.
+A number of built-in environment variables are not available in GitLab-based projects.
 VCS support for each environment variable is indicated in the Built-in environment variables table on the Project values and variables page.
 If your pipelines need these environment variables, we recommend you use suitable replacements from the available pipeline values.

 Coming soon